 The Cybersecurity Maturity Model Certification, or CMMC, is the next stage in the Department of Defense's (DoD) efforts to properly secure the Defense Industrial Base (DIB).
-In the simplest of terms, the DoD announced that it is creating a cybersecurity assessment model and certification program.
+In the simplest of terms, the DoD announced in mid 2019 that it is creating a cybersecurity assessment model and certification program.
 Since that time, several draft versions of CMMC were publicly released: 0.4.
 0.6, and 0.7